thaddeuspearson/Blue-Team/Log_Reading_Practice/Incident_handleing.md

 <br>

-#### 4. What information has the external host determined about our network that he/she mightuse during subsequent penetration attempts?
+#### 4. What information has the external host determined about our network that he/she might use during subsequent penetration attempts?

 <p>
-The external host has successfully received a DNS zone transfer response.
+The external host has successfully received a DNS zone transfer.
 This has enumerated the ip addresses and DNS records of all of the ip addresses located on our DMZ network.
 This will enable the host to do more accurate network scanning.
 </p>

 ![AXFR_evidence](https://github.com/thaddeuspearson/Blue-Team/blob/master/photos_and_screenshots/AXFR_evidence.png?raw=true)